aster image Who's Telling the Truth

 If you actually get an answer to any of your questions, and if it seems convincing, please send it to us.
 We will try to explain how it fits into what we are saying.

-The most common statement by anti-harm-reduction advocates seems to be "smokeless tobacco (or any source of nicotine) is not safe" or "is not a safe alternative to smoking".
-As we point out above, no one is claiming that any source of nicotine is safe, and the idea of harm reduction certainly does not require that the alternative be perfectly safe.
-The whole argument is not that the alternative is perfectly safe, but simply that it is a lot less harmful, and thus could provide huge benefits.
-It is clear that "not safe" or "not harmless" is not in any way an argument against harm reduction.
-Anyone who seems to be basing their "argument" on the fact that the alternative is "not safe" must not have anything valid to say.
+The most common statement by anti-harm-reduction advocates seems to be "ST is not safe" or "is not a safe alternative to smoking".
+No one claims that any source of nicotine is safe, and the idea of harm reduction does not require that the alternative be perfectly safe.
+The whole argument is not that the alternative is safe, but simply that it is safer, and thus could provide benefits.
+It is clear that "not safe" or "not harmless" is not an argument against harm reduction.

-An even weaker "argument" is to talk about funding instead of about the substance of the argument.
-This is what is known as an ad hominem argument, attacking the people instead of addressing the substance of what they have to say.
-If someone suggests that the argument for harm reduction is invalid because some proponents of harm reduction receive research grants from industry, it is about the same as suggestion the argument is wrong because some of us are Canadian, or some of us wear our hair funny.
-If someone has a valid argument against what we are saying, that argument is valid no matter where our funding comes from.
+An even weaker "argument" is to talk about funding rather than the content of the argument.
+This is what is known as an ad hominem argument, attacking the person instead of responding to the message.
+If someone says that the argument for harm reduction is invalid because some proponents receive research grants from industry, it is no different than suggesting the argument is wrong because some of us are Canadian.
+If someone has a valid argument against what we say, that argument is valid no matter where our funding comes from.
 If they have no valid argument, talking about our funding is no more a valid argument than criticizing the color scheme of our website.
-When someone complains about our funding, we simply translate that into "they realize our arguments are valid, but they just don't like the conclusions".
-(As for why people who can offer no real criticisms of our points do not join us, instead of continuing to tell smokers to quit or die, we can only speculate.
-It is kind of sad.)
+When someone complains about our funding, we simply translate that into "they realize our arguments are valid, but they don't like the conclusions."

-[7.1.4] Do not be swayed by the sheer volume of misleading information.
-Repetition does not create truth.
+[8.5] Do not be swayed by the sheer volume of misleading information.

-Bad information is much easier to produce than good information.
-Bad information can just be made up, off the top of your head.
+It is much harder to produce correct information.
+Incorrect or bad information can just be made up, off the top of your head.
 Good information takes research, and careful reasoning and presentation.
 There will always be more bad information than good.
 So you have to learn to identify what is good, and not let the sheer volume of bad information confuse your judgment.
 Governments and other powerful and reputable organizations sometimes provide bad information.
 (If you read the news, you probably know that).
 Ultimately you have to sort out the truth; you should not believe us merely because we are university researchers with professional reputations to protect, and you should not believe the American Cancer Society just because they are rich and powerful.

-Importantly, do not expect anyone to try to respond to every point their opponents make.
+Importantly, do not expect anyone to respond to every point their opponents make.
 That is simply impossible.
-We will try to respond to most of the core arguments of anti-harm-reduction advocates.
+We will try to respond to most of the core arguments of anti-tobacco-harm-reduction advocates.
 We will do our best to be comprehensive, and will take your suggestions about what else we need to respond to.
-We ask you to compare this to how little they actually say about the real substance of our argument.
+We ask you to compare this to how little our critics actually say about the real substance of our argument.

-[7.2] Why do anti-smoking advocates mostly seem to oppose harm reduction?
+[8.6] Why do anti-smoking advocates mostly seem to oppose tobacco harm reduction?

 It is unfortunate that the term anti-tobacco is seen by many to be synonymous with anti-smoking.
 As we've mentioned elsewhere, almost all the harm in tobacco comes from burning it and then inhaling the smoke.

-For many in the movement, the passion for reducing tobacco use overrides all other concerns including any evidence that some forms of tobacco use might be preferable to others (such as smokeless tobacco helping people quit smoking), or that smoking itself might be of benefit under some conditions (as it is for some schizophrenics, Parkinson's sufferers, and Tourette's syndrome[1]), as well as the overstating of the dangers of anything associated with tobacco (such as second hand smoke[2]).
+For many in the anti-smoking movement, reducing tobacco use overrides all other concerns.
+These concerns include reducing the health risks of nicotine users by substituting ST for cigarettes, or acknowledging that nicotine might be beneficial under some conditions (as for some schizophrenics, Parkinson's sufferers, and people with Tourette's syndrome[1]), as well as exaggerating the dangers of anything tobacco-related (such as second hand smoke[2]).

-The indiscriminatory condemnation of all tobacco use undermines the anti-smoking movement [3].
-To oppose smoking is scientifically a near unassailable position but to be against all instances of tobacco use introduces unsubstantiated elements which call into question the integrity of the movement as a whole.
+Condemning all tobacco use as equally bad undermines the anti-smoking movement [3].
+To oppose smoking is scientifically sound but to be against all instances of tobacco use calls into question the integrity of the movement as a whole.

-The anti-smoking forces have also embarked on vilifying all tobacco funding no matter what the end purpose is, and putting forth the argument that any development that adds to the coffers of the tobacco companies is a bad thing.
-Therefore, according to their reasoning, even if increased sales of smokeless tobacco led to an improvement in public health, it would still intrinsically be a bad thing.
+Anti-smoking forces have also embarked on vilifying all tobacco funding no matter what the end purpose is, and putting forth the argument that any development that adds to the coffers of tobacco companies is a bad thing.
+According to their reasoning, even if increased sales of ST led to less death and disease, it would be a bad thing.

 Our position is that the death toll from smoking is a bad thing.
-Anything that reduces worldwide mortality or morbidity from smoking, even if it makes somebody richer than before, is a good thing.
-Ironically, it may be tobacco companies that end up effecting the greatest change in regards to the 25 million inveterate smokers in the United States.
+Anything that reduces worldwide mortality or disease from toacco use, even if it makes somebody richer than before, is a good thing.
+Ironically, it may be tobacco companies that end up effecting the greatest change in regards to the 25 million inveterate smokers in the United States:

 "Aggressive nationwide promotion by major companies of spitless, smokeless tobacco products (also referred to as snus) which have been scientifically demonstrated to be 98% safer than cigarettes, may accomplish in a short time what decades of trivial "tips for smokers" and millions of dollars of ineffective consumer education have failed to do, namely, get smokers to stop smoking."
 (Dr. Brad Rodu commenting in response to the news that Reynolds was test marketing Camel Snus (2006)).

 The researchers who produced this website receive or have received research support from the smokeless tobacco industry, from the pharmaceutical industry, from other industries, from government, and from non-profit organizations.
-Something that most people do not realize about university research, particularly health science research, is that most of it is supported by some outside funding.
+Something that most people do not realize about university research, particularly public health research, is that most of it is supported by some outside funding.
 Universities simply do not have enough of their own money, so researchers have to get research grants from someone.
 As you might expect, when an industry has an interest in a particular line of research, they are often willing to provide funding.
 (It is also worth noting that when an industry has such interest, such as the smokeless tobacco industry with tobacco harm reduction, it is often difficult to get government or anyone else to fund the work.
 They tend to say "let the industry fund this so we can reserve our money for things that no industry will fund.")
+For more on the difficulties of working in this area see our Politics in Tobacco Research page.

 Those who provide research funding sometimes exert some control over the research, and many university researchers are forced to yield to those constraints.
 Government grants usually limit funding to a particular research project that is pre-approved by the funding agency, and often decide what researchers should be doing by directing their funds to particular projects chosen by the government.
 Advocacy organizations (including anti-tobacco groups) typically limit their funding to projects that will support their positions.
-The pharmaceutical industry has even been known to suppress or try to change results they do not like.
-Fortunately, none of the funding supporting our harm reduction projects have any of these limitations.
+The pharmaceutical industry, and the government, have been known to suppress or try to change results they do not like.
+Fortunately, none of the funding supporting our harm reduction projects has any of these limitations.
 We are free to do what we think is best, and report whatever we find.

 Something you may not realize, but should be obvious once you read it, is that most industry funding goes to people who are already working on something of interest to the industry.
 Industry funders do not tend to go in search of someone to win over or "buy off".
 Rather, researchers who are already doing particular work and need funding figure out which industry sources might support their work and ask them for money.
 In particular, we were already working on tobacco harm reduction before we asked the industry for the funding that partially supports our current work.

-ASTER is especially fortunate because much of our funding comes from a completely unrestricted, completely hands-off grant to the University of Alberta, which Dr. Phillips requested and received from U.S. Smokeless Tobacco Company.
+We are especially fortunate because much of our initial funding (now exhausted) came from a completely unrestricted, completely hands-off grant to the University of Alberta, which Dr. Phillips requested and received from U.S. Smokeless Tobacco Company.
 We make no secret of this; we mention this funding on almost everything we write.
-Unlike most research grants, this one lets us do whatever work we think is best, with absolutely no involvement by the funder.
-Whether they like what we do or not, they have promised to keep funding it.
+Unlike most research grants, this one let us do whatever work we thought was best, with absolutely no involvement by the funder.

 Fortunately, having the truth and overwhelming evidence on our side is a great equalizer.